 Also, when Morrigan admits that she considers the Warden a friend after doing her personal quest.

 Morrigan: I want you to know that while I may not always prove... worthy... of your friendship, I will always value it.

-If you are a female and have a high approval with Morrigan, she will, in one conversation, refer to you not only as a friend but as a sister. and may start calling you that at the beginning of each conversation with her.
+If the Warden is female and have a high approval with Morrigan, she will, in one conversation, refer to her not only as a friend but as a sister. and may start calling the Warden that at the beginning of each conversation with her.

 If you romance someone else besides her, she may make a comment to you about you and your partner, which you can respond to as being in love.
 But unlike other conversations, she is not being snarky or commenting that falling in love is a weakness.
-She just makes a friendly comment.
-And even says she trusts you know what you are doing.
-If anything, it almost sound like she is worried for you.
+She just makes a friendly comment and even says she trusts you know what you are doing.
+If anything, it almost sounds like she is worried for you.
 This, coming from Morrigan, is very heartwarming.
-(If the Warden is female and romancing Alistair, this is especially heartwarming, since Morrigan loathes Alistair but is willing to concede that he is providing something that her friend evidently needs.)
+If the Warden is female and romancing Alistair, this is especially heartwarming, since Morrigan and Alistair genuinely loathe one another - but Morrigan is willing to concede that he must be providing something that her friend evidently needs.